Property Flood Resilience Training for Surveyors

 - Understanding the variety, diversity, characteristics and limitations of property level flood defence measures

-- Understand the influence of people, budgets, health and safety and maintenance when considering the selection and delivery of flood protection measures
+- Understand the influence of people, budgets, health and safety and maintenance when considering the selection and delivery of flood resistance and resilience measures

 Tasks/practical exercises include: